-Founded in 1973, Worthington Christian Schools (WCS) is Central Ohio’s leader in Christian education offering a rigorous, college preparatory K–12 academic program.
+Founded in 1973, Worthington Christian School (WC) is central Ohio’s leader in Christian education offering a rigorous, college preparatory kindergarten to 12-grade academic program.

-Worthington Christian Schools develops the mind of Christ in students through rigorous intellectual, creative, and physical pursuits.
+Worthington Christian School develops the mind of Christ in students through rigorous intellectual, creative, and physical pursuits.

 Our Core Values

-Worthington Christian Schools holds the following to be essential values:
+Worthington Christian School holds the following to be essential values: